advanced-r-spring-2022/marvalr/README.md

 #### Inputs
 Note: Users should only enter one input for comic, creators, events, or character.
 If no input is entered, it will return the first 100 Marvel series.

-1. limit: An integer.
+1. **limit**: An integer.
 Limit the result set to the specified number of resources (max 100).

-2. offset: An integer.
+2. **offset**: An integer.
 Skip the specified number of resources in the result set.

-3. comic: A character vector.
+3. **comic**: A character vector.
 A Marvel comic issue, collection, graphic novel, or digital comic.

-4. creator: A character vector.
+4. **creator**: A character vector.
 A person or entity that makes comics.

-5. events: A character vector.
+5. **events**: A character vector.
 A big, universe-changing story line.

-6. character: A character vector.
+6. **character**: A character vector.
 Full name of the Marvel character.

 ##### Examples